n 1492, three major events happened in Spain.

 but allow everyone to have his own belief, as long as he behaves quietly and legally, gives no offense to his neighbors and does not oppose the government."

-Jews in New Amsterdam were not allowed to worship outside their homes or join the city's militia.
+Jews were allowed to stay in New Amsterdam, but were not allowed to worship outside their homes or join the city's militia.

 When British forces took control of New Amsterdam in 1664, they renamed it New York and granted Jews more freedom.